 For higher quality and photographic prints, there is a large format inkjet printer service in room FA-345, which Chris Peregoy manages called ArtPrint.
 ArtPrint offers a place for faculty and students to scan larger items, and to purchase limited Printmaking supplies.

 The university-owned printing service, CommonVision offers a wider array of additional services which include passport photos, 3D printers, button makers, etc. They have a great list of art resources along with guidelines for showing work in their gallery spaces here.

 If needed, schedule a demo for WebCheckout to access production/photography equipment with Christian Valiente.

 Syllabus and Class Information:

 Adding students who are “waitlisted”: https://wiki.umbc.edu/pages/viewpage.action?pageId=26281440

-Please see the grades calendar/. to find out when is the last day to submit grades.
-If a grade needs to be changed after the deadline, contact Sharda’ for a copy of the form.
-Once the Grade Change Form is completed they will need to give Sharda’ the original so that the chair can sign it and so that the department can have a copy for their records.
+Please see the grades calendar. to find out when is the last day to submit grades.
+If a grade needs to be changed after the deadline, follow the process outlined at registrar.umbc.edu.
+A copy of the fully-executed Grade Change Form must be forwarded to our Administrative Assistant II.

-PHOTOCOPY ASSISTANCE FOR CLASSES: If you need assistance with tests or articles photocopied for your classes please provide the materials to the front desk (and alert Andrea) at least ONE WEEK before you need the materials.
+PHOTOCOPY ASSISTANCE FOR CLASSES: There are copiers and printers available in the Faculty Lounge and the Business Office.
+If you need assistance with photocopies for your classes please provide the materials to the Business Office at least one week (five business days) before the copies are needed.